 Our formal hunt season usually begins with our Opening Hunt in early November.
 During this season, those following the hounds usually wear black jackets with buff or tan breeches, black boots, white shirt with stock tie fastened with a plain gold pin.
 The staff wear a "Pinque" (pink) hunt coat, which is really red in color, white or tan breeches, black boots which may have a brown top to them

 In all situtions women are to have their hair tucked in neatly, perhaps with a hair net.
 With due consideration for our warm climate, the huntsman may at their discretion forgive the wearing of hunt coats or allow more protective coats as deemed necessary.

 With all of these guidelines, the novice might be worried about having the right attire.
 It would not be neighborly of us to be overly strict with guests and new comers for attire.
 Speak with our hunt secretary if you are interested in hunting and are not sure you have the right attire.
+Especially during cubbing and our Beginner Hunts, we may see friends riding in western tack.
 We love foxhunting...........yes, and dressing the part.
 We also are interested in sharing our passion with you.

 Check out some of the pictures from our recent events.

 Foxhunting at its BEST!